 The vast majority of our staff each summer are returning from previous years.
 Many of them grew up here as campers and participated successfully in our counseling intern program for 16-year-olds.
 While we usually have 5 or 6 17- and 18-year olds on staff, most of our counselors are in their twenties – college undergraduate and graduate students.
 We create an effective balance with several experienced teachers and young families as well.
 Of a typical staff of 40 activities counselors, we rarely need to hire more than 5 or 6 who are brand new to Kabeyun.
 We also enjoy having several international staff on board.
 We rely on word-of mouth to recruit new staff and advertise only sparingly.

 It is rare that a new counselor doesn’t come to us through a Kabeyun connection, a friend or family member of current staff or alumni.
 In each instance, we conduct personal interviews, check several personal and work references and conduct police background checks on all new staff.
-For international staff we work exclusively with Camp Counselors USA, an exchange agency for this purpose.
+For international staff we work with Camp Counselors USA (CCUSA) and Council on International Educational Exchange (CIEE), exchange agencies specifically serving this purpose.
 We rely mainly on their interview and background check process and supplement with a personal phone interview before hiring.

 The program for instructor training workshops we offer in June before the camp season has increased our ability to ensure that staff are well-qualified instructors in their respective activity areas.
 Swim instructors are certified as Water Safety Instructors; sailing counselors are certified as Small Boat Instructors through US Sailing or the American Sailing Association; the archery instructor is a National Archery Association Level I instructor; Canoe and kayak instructors are certified by the American Canoe Association.
 Even without a formal certification, our instructors need to be experts in their areas, with a solid base of experience and technical knowledge.
 Every season during our staff training week, we all participate in workshops dedicated to learning effective instructional techniques.